ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

     1. Open the **Machine Learning Model** > **Annotations** page.
 Click the **Annotation Tasks** tab.
     1. Find the annotation task that the document is associated with, click the **Show menu** icon on the task, and then click **Delete**.
 1. Delete the document as described in [Deleting a document that has not been associated with an annotation task](#deletenotask).
-1. After you delete the document, recreate the annotation task and associate the same annotation set, which now has one less document in it.
+1. After you delete the document, re-create the annotation task and associate the same annotation set, which now has one less document in it.

 ### Deleting a document that is associated with an annotation task and human annotation has begun
 {: #deleteanno}

 If the document you want to delete is associated with an annotation task and human annotation *has begun*, complete these steps to delete the document.

-Do not delete a task if human annotation is in progress.
-If you do, you will lose the work that is in progress.
+Do not delete a task if human annotation is in progress or you will lose the work that is in progress.
 {: important}

 #### Procedure